 Annual dues are $20, payable October 1st.
-A reduced rate is offered for those joining after January 31.
+A reduced rate is offered for those joining after April 1.
 Interested in becoming a member?
-Contact our Guild representative or click here for a membership form.
+Contact our Guild representative or click here for the membership form.

-Workshops are held each month, usually on the third Saturday, October through June.
-In recent months the Guild has offered workshops in Advanced Appliqué, Stained Glass Quilting, Seminole Piecing, Stack-n-Whack, Quilted clothing, and various methods for making scrap quilts.
+Workshops are held monthly, usually on a Saturday, with the exception of the months of September and December when there is no workshop.
+In recent months the Guild has offered workshops in Studio 180 techniques, machine quilting with templates, quilted clothing, and various methods for making scrap quilts.
 The workshop topics are varied so as to appeal to all levels of quilters.
-Workshop costs are $10.00 for members, $25 for non-members.
+Generally workshop costs are $10.00 for members and $25 for non-members; additional fees are assessed when the workshop is taught by an outside instructor.
 Check out our current schedule in the Calendar of Events.

 Community Service Projects